MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 The Stand Alone Hybrid Configuration Wizard is, as its name indicates, a wizard which guides the process of hybrid configuration.
-It is capable of downloading and installing the agent, as well as configuring and validating the endpoints, but to do so, it requires remote powershell connectivity to the CAS server selected for the agent endpoint.
+It is capable of downloading and installing the agent, as well as configuring and validating the endpoints, but to do so, it requires remote powershell connectivity to the client access server (CAS) selected for the agent endpoint.

 Note that as a ClickOnce client, a browser with ClickOnce support such as